What is enduro?

 From our experience, participation in enduro races is much less "stiff" and stressful than any other mountain biking discipline.

 How to prepare?

 Due to the above, the first start in enduro race does not require any special preparation.
-If you read up to this place, you already know everything you need.
+If you have read up to here, you already know everything you need.